awslabs/amazon-s3-find-and-forget/docs/ARCHITECTURE.md

    configurable, and record identifiers (known as **Match IDs**) are automatically obfuscated or irreversibly deleted as soon as possible when persisting state.
-2. **Built to scale:** The system has been designed and tested for performance and high availability with Data Lakes of the scale of petabyte size.
+2. **Built to scale:** The system is designed and tested for performance and high availability with Data Lakes of the scale of petabyte size.
 3. **Cost optimised:**
    - **Perform work in batches:** Since the time complexity of removing a single